 The table stretch works the back, buttocks and leg muscles.
 It is a great stretch to use to loosen all these muscles at once.

-This is a very versatile yoga pose that can be altered in pregnant women.
+This is a very versatile yoga pose that can be altered for pregnant women.
 It is a very effective stretch to practice in order to relieve back pain.

-This stretches this muscles along the front of the hip, which is responsible for leg movement.
+This stretches these muscles along the front of the hip, which are responsible for leg movement.
 Tight hip flexor muscles can cause discomfort and pain during pregnancy.

 Hot and cold therapy is a very effective non-invasive pain relief, and if used in conjunction with light stretches, can drastically help improve comfort during pregnancy.

-Practicing safe exercise and using heat and cold therapy is the perfect way to lessen pain and discomfort during pregnancy, and is a healthy activity to be practised by the whole family.
-The therapy and stretches are even used to practice post-childbirth and will help your body cope with the drastic change much better.
+Practising safe exercise and using heat and cold therapy is the perfect way to lessen pain and discomfort during pregnancy, and is a healthy activity to be practised by the whole family.
+The therapy and stretches are even useful to practice post-childbirth and will help your body cope with the drastic change much better.